Charlie Sheringham

-Charles Edward William Sheringham (born 17 April 1988) is an English professional footballer who plays as a striker for Snodland Town on dual-registration with club Waltham Abbey.
+Charles Edward William Sheringham (born 17 April 1988) is an English professional footballer who plays as a striker for club Snodland Town.
 He is the son of former England forward Teddy Sheringham.

 Club career

 Early career

 Sheringham was born in Chingford, London, while his father Teddy was playing for Millwall.
 Sheringham followed in his father's footsteps by also progressing through Millwall's academy set–up, but he subsequently moved on to another of his father's former teams, Tottenham Hotspur.
 Having been released by "Spurs", Sheringham was given a trial at AFC Bournemouth which proved unsuccessful.
 On 11 October 2004, it was announced that the 16-year–old striker had been offered a trial at Championship side Ipswich Town.
 He was a member of the team that won the 2004–05 FA Youth Cup by beating Southampton 3–2 on aggregate on 23 April 2005 in front of a crowd of 14,889 at Portman Road, coming on as a 71st minute substitute for Danny Haynes.
 The young striker's performance impressed manager Joe Royle enough for him to be offered a one–year contract on 11 May 2005.

 He was transferred to Charlton Athletic on a free transfer but failed to make an impact and was very soon released, after which he went on trial at Crystal Palace, playing several games for Kit Symons's reserve side.
 He impressed, and was kept on for the pre–season by manager Peter Taylor, scoring in a first team pre–season friendly at Stevenage Borough.
 He also impressed against the American Major League Soccer champions Los Angeles Galaxy which led to him being given a professional contract, on a month–by–month deal.
 He then impressed even further, and was given a full contract, lasting two years.

 On 18 April 2007, Sheringham flew out to America with teammate Lewwis Spence to join Crystal Palace's feeder club Crystal Palace Baltimore on loan for four months, though he had to fly home early with a hairline fracture of the foot.

 Sheringham was released at the end of the January 2008 transfer window without making a single first team appearance for "The Eagles".
 Following his release from Crystal Palace Sheringham headed to Denmark on an eight–day trial at Fremad Amager of the Danish 1st Division.
 The trial was set up by Teddy Sheringham, an old friend of Fremad Amager manager Jakob Friis-Hansen.
 However, the move fell through at the last minute.